-We will focus on covering a specific business need: launching an approval process automatically, without manual intervention from a user.
-In addition, we will see how we can skip the entry criteria of the process, to make it more interesting.
+This post will cover a specific business need: launching an approval process automatically, without manual intervention from an user.
+In addition to this, we will showcase every step of the way, including the user’s experience when the automation is triggered.

 Why Would You Need This Solution?

 Overall, similar to most automations, the reasons behind this solution include:

 - Removing the need to manually click the Submit for Approval button.

 - Ensuring the assignment of records which should be reviewed, approved or rejected by an assignee is happening as soon as criteria is met.

 - Making sure that updating data as part of the automation following the outcome of the review is standard practice.

 Since I’m working in a new developer edition, there wasn’t any existing process on the opportunity object, so the first step is to go through the creation of the approval process from scratch.